Child Find FAQ

 Who should be referred for screenings?

 Children should be referred for screenings if they are not currently enrolled in a school program and are suspected of having delays which may effect learning.
 The primary focus is on preschool-aged children.

 No. All screening services are offered free of charge.

 Consultants observe and administer a quick assessment in the areas of speech, language, hearing, vision, and development.
 Information is also obtained from the parent at the time of the screening.

 Where do the screenings take place?

 Screenings are held in various locations throughout the FDLRS service area.
-These may include private preschools, childcare centers, school-based sites, and the FDLRS Child Find offices.
+Screenings are held in the county in which the child resides.

 What happens after my child has been screened?